The scores

 The bottom line

-Wellness Complete Health wins by 3 points (B/78 vs B/75) — effectively tied at the rubric level.
-The narrow rubric gap suggests the upgrade-math here is more nuanced than other cross-tier comparisons in this round.
-Pick Iams ProActive Health Adult MiniChunks when budget matters more than marginal formulation depth: B/75 nutrition at grocery-tier pricing (~$1.20/lb), mass-market distribution including Walmart and Target, and Mars Petcare manufacturing scale with decades of formulation iteration.
-Pick Wellness Complete Health Adult Deboned Chicken & Oatmeal when the modest formulation upgrades justify the price differential: single-named chicken meal (vs by-product meal), oatmeal + barley + brown rice whole-grain diversity (vs corn + sorghum), and the fuller whole-food fruit + vegetable + glucosamine + chondroitin supplemental panel.
-For households genuinely indifferent between the two, the narrow rubric gap makes this one of the few "price-tier crossover" pairs where staying on the budget option is structurally defensible.
+Wellness Complete Health wins by 20 points (B/78 vs C/58) — a full grade apart, with Wellness Complete Health clearly ahead.
+The grade gap means the upgrade-math here is straightforward: the more expensive food is also the materially better-scoring one.
+Pick Iams ProActive Health Adult MiniChunks when budget is the binding constraint and a serviceable C-tier food is acceptable: C/58 nutrition at grocery-tier pricing (~$1.20/lb), mass-market distribution including Walmart and Target, and Mars Petcare manufacturing scale with decades of formulation iteration.
+Pick Wellness Complete Health Adult Deboned Chicken & Oatmeal when you want the higher-scoring food and the formulation upgrades justify the price differential: single-named chicken meal (vs by-product meal), oatmeal + barley + brown rice whole-grain diversity (vs corn + sorghum), and the fuller whole-food fruit + vegetable + glucosamine + chondroitin supplemental panel.
+For most households with the budget for it, the full-grade rubric gap makes Wellness Complete Health the clearly stronger nutritional pick — Iams remains a reasonable fallback when price wins out.